autocrossblog/autocrossblog_astro/src/content/post/2025/2025-03-10-do-i-need-insurance-for-autocross.md

 image: ~/assets/images/6-13-2021/side2.jpg
 keywords: "autocross, video, what if, insurance"
 ---
-A common question, or perhaps misconception:
+A common question, or perhaps misconception: My regular automobile insurance covers my car at an autocross event.
+I'm just driving around cones in a parking lot!

 ## Does regular auto insurance cover accidents at an autocross event?
 No!